Manuel Tinio: 1899 and the Philippine–American War

 Having abandoned his last capital in Tarlac, Tarlac, Pres.
 Aguinaldo decided to retreat to the north and went to Bayambang, Pangasinan.
 Unknown to him, the Americans had planned a pincer-like movement in the overall battle plan to cut off his northward escape route and capture him.

 On November 7, the Americans bombarded San Fabian, Pangasinan and the 33rd Infantry landed, including a battalion commanded by Col. Luther R. Hare, an old cavalryman who had served 25 years before under Gen. Custer.
 But on Nov.
 11, on their way to San Jacinto, the next town, the invaders came across the entrenched forces of Gen. Tinio.
 Maj.
 John Alexander Logan, Jr and 8 American soldiers died in the fierce 3.5-hour battle that ensued, but the Americans, armed with a Gatling gun, claimed the lives of 134 Filipino soldiers, wounding 160 more.

-On November 13 a national council of war held in Bayambang resolved to disband the Philippine Army and ordered the generals and their men to return to their own provinces and organize the people for general resistance by means of guerrilla warfare.
+On November 13, a national council of war held in Bayambang resolved to disband the Philippine Army and ordered the generals and their men to return to their own provinces and organize the people for general resistance by means of guerrilla warfare.
 Gen. Aguinaldo divided the country into zones, each under a general.
 Gen. Tinio was designated regional commander of the Ilocos provinces.
-The following evening, Gen. Aguinaldo, accompanied by his family, the cabinet, their aides and the Kawit Battalion, left Bayambang by special train for Calasiao, only 15 kilometers away from American Headquarters!
+The following evening, Gen. Aguinaldo, accompanied by his family, the cabinet, their aides and the Kawit Battalion, left Bayambang by special train for Calasiao, only 15 kilometers away from the American headquarters.

 On November 14, early in the morning, the presidential party struggled through the knee-deep mud of backwoods trails towards Sta.
 Barbara, where they met with the Mixto Battalion under Lt.
 Jose Joven and the Del Pilar Brigade.
 The column, now with 1,200 armed men, managed to reach the forests of Manaoag and proceeded to Pozorrubio, where the party was greeted by Gen. Tinio.
 The evening before, Maj.
 Samuel M. Swiggert's pursuing squadron had caught up with part of the Tinio Brigade in Manaoag, but on the morning of the 14th, failed to pursue Aguinaldo at Pozorrubio.

 Aguinaldo spent the night in Pozorrubio and was unaware of the proximity of the enemy.
 He only came to know about it when Gen. Tinio informed him that the Americans were in pursuit.
 The presidential party hurriedly left for Rosario, La Union, and then for Bauang.
 Fortunately, the encounters with the Tinio Brigade had delayed the American pincer movements and, by the time these closed, Aguinaldo was already far in the north.